 What used to be Google Local has now been combined with the new Google Places, each bringing their own unique features to the mix.
 Google Places and Google+ Local are two of the most important places to list your business online.
 They are free and easy, plus there are more than 2.5 billion active Google+ users as of 2015!

-Google Places allows businesses to register themselves with Google, at which point they will be listed on Google Maps, as well as show up in Google’s search results with extended information and data available at a glance (such as reviews and photos).
-Once listed, users will be able to leave reviews for your business directly on your Google Places page.
+Google Places allows B2C and B2B businesses to register themselves with Google, at which point they will be listed on Google Maps, as well as show up in Google’s search results with extended information and data available at a glance (such as reviews and photos).
+Once listed, customers will be able to leave reviews for your business directly on your Google Places page.
 In May 2012, Google incorporated Google+ Local listings into Google Places.
 Google+ Local uses Zagat summaries of user reviews to assign a business a Zagat score.

 After signing up for this free service, simply describe your business with location information, a listing of services, hours of operation and a link to your business website.
 The next step is to verify your account so that Google knows you are indeed authorized to create and manage this listing.
 Verification can be done by postcard or phone call.
-Anytime you change your address or business name, you will have to go through the verification process.
+Any time you change your address or business name, you will have to go through the verification process.

 If you let Google find your business first, you’ll be rewarded with better placement on the map.
 Much like Google would rather find your website on its own through links rather than search engine submission, Google Maps will trust and more than likely post reviews from other review sites before submitting or modifying your listing.
 Often, the Google Places bot will scour the Internet for other review sites for businesses already showing your company’s offerings and experiences, so start building profiles on other business review sites first to begin compiling a healthy portfolio of reviews.